My Shoes (The Conclusion)

 “What do you know of it?”

-“All the shoes allowed me to know, as well as about the rest of your life.
+“All the shoes allowed me to know, as well as about portions of the rest of your life.
 See, the shoes sought you out.
 They specifically look for the person who could be of most help to others, but due to anger or hurt, they choose not to.
 I was once you, not as wealthy, but just as stubborn, and because of a broken heart.
 I’d given up on love, so I cared nothing about anyone, including myself.
-I squandered my fortune on booze, women, and gambling.
+I was squandering my fortune away on booze, women, and gambling.
 And then one day, a man bumped into me and asked if I had any spare change.
 He appeared to be homeless.
 I played him like I usually played anyone else.
 I ignored him.
-The next morning, instead of waking up in the cozy bed of my hotel room, I woke up in a park, in shabby clothes, wearing brand new white sneakers, and amid homeless people.
+The next morning, instead of waking up in the cozy bed of my hotel room, I woke up in a park, in shabby clothes, wearing the white sneakers in question, and amid homeless people.
 The man who bumped into me sought me out and explained to me what I’m now explaining to you.”

 “This is ridiculous.
 I don’t know how this happened, but I can say it’s not because of these shoes.”

 “I beg to differ.
-The shoes are now a part of you and until you’ve changed your heart, it’ll remain.”
+The shoes are now a part of you and until you’ve changed your heart, it’ll remain as such.”

 “Nonsense,” Clyde attempted to take one shoe off, but it was like trying to detach his foot from his ankle.
-“Hey, it’s as if these shoes are glued on my feet.”
+“Hey, it’s as if this shoe is glued on my foot.”

 “They’re a part of you until you’ve changed your heart.
 And be mindful of this, you can’t fool the shoes.
 As they are a part of your feet, they are also a part of your heart.
 Once your heart has genuinely changed, they will lead you to the next owner, and the process will begin again.”